TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 37/Isaiah 37.18.md

 ---

-Of a truth, Jehovah, the kings of Assyria have laid waste all the countries, and their land,
+Truly, Yahweh, the kings of Assyria have destroyed all the countries and their land,